rajannpatel/ubuntupbx/deploy-to-gcp.md

        gcloud compute addresses list

-4. Delete the address named "pbx-external-ip", adjust `REGION` to reflect what was specified in Step 5:
+4. Delete the address named "pbx-external-ip", update `REGION` if not set already, to reflect what was specified in Step 5:

        REGION=us-east1
        gcloud compute addresses delete pbx-external-ip --region=$REGION